vbodell/covid-19/README.md

 ## How to run

 1. Clone this repo
-1. Run `./run_playground.sh`
+1. Run `./run_playground.sh`.
+The command will update the data source if there is new data available and launch Jupyter notebook.
-1. The command will update the data source if there is new data available and Jupyter notebook will launch, start a new notebook or keep editing `covid-playground.ipynb`
+1. Edit `covid-playground.ipynb` to your liking.

 ## Future work